 The online bachelor's in child development and family studies with Pre-K certification option, is ideal for individuals who are already working in the field of early childhood education and must obtain a degree with certification in Pre-K to maintain their employment.
 It is also ideal for those who want to enter the field with a four-year degree, but may not be able to regularly travel to campus.
 Students must have graduated from high school at least four years prior to enrolling in the program.

 A traditional four-year program on campus at West Virginia University, the bachelor of arts in elementary education degree prepares students to earn teacher certification in multiple subjects for grades K-6.
 Students will work in classrooms for four semesters prior to the final student teaching semester, granting them over 600 hours of real-world experience in local schools with professional educators as mentors.
-Faculty-led study abroad opportunities are also available for students who wish to explore education programs and methods across the globe.

 Speech-language pathology and audiology are exciting professions in which practitioners provide services for individuals of all ages who have speech, voice, language, swallowing, hearing, and/or balance disorders.
 This pre-professional program emphasizes education in liberal studies, anatomy and physiology of the speech and hearing mechanisms, development of speech and language skills, awareness of cultural diversity and its relationship to communication, phonetics and a broad introduction to communication sciences and disorders.